Paperwork is a given during any type of legal transaction. And selling your house in Saint Paul MN won’t be an exception.

 Third-Party Financing Clause

 When you need to sell, you could consider getting a mortgage on your house as another source of financing for your buyer in Saint Paul.
-Should you do so, your third party financing clause or financing addendum should be attached.
+Should you do so, your third-party financing clause or financing addendum should be attached.
 In the event your buyer’s traditional mortgage application for the remainder of the financing is denied, you’re protected.

 The promissory note, obtained from the buyer, is a contract written to clearly outline the rights and duties of the parties, which must be signed and dated.
 For buyers who are purchasing through non-conventional means, this is extremely important.
 It enables buyers to use the seller as the financier, with the property itself acting as the security for the loan.
-This document should outline the amount of money to be paid, the date to be paid, or detailing the instalments to be paid to the holder or payee.
+This document should outline the amount of money to be paid, the date to be paid, or detail the installments to be paid to the holder or payee.

 HUD Laws now require very specific details of the transaction to be outlined in a closing or settlement statement.
 At least one day prior to the closing, the buyer has the right to review this statement.
 This ensures that he or she is made aware of just what they’re being charged in fees at the closing and in financing interest for the term of the loan.
 Strict adherence to these laws will help you to avoid legal nightmares in the future.
 Be prepared at the closing, should the solicitor request you to show your proof of identity.
 The documents should be examined carefully before being provided to the buyer.
 The broker should verify the information and offer any input should they find errors or information lacking in the documents.

-Here at FastPath Home Buyers, We buy houses in Saint Paul, and throughout the greater state of Minnesota.
+Here at FastPath Home Buyers, we buy houses in Saint Paul MN, and throughout the greater state of Minnesota.
 When you work with us, your guaranteed a fast sale, which may not always be the case with a real estate agent.
 In addition to this, you also get to sell your house “as-is” (meaning in any condition.
 No cleaning!
 No repairs!), and we’ll close on your house in as little as 7 days.
 So reach out to us today by calling (612) 351-2384 or filling out the short form below for the fastest and easiest sale process of your life.